- Factor analysis

 - Related topics to factor analysis

-Factor analysis is an arithmetic tool to see whether the items have enough variance in common so they can be treated as a single construct.
+Factor analysis is an arithmetic tool to see if a list of items has enough variance in common so it can be treated as a single and valid construct.

 What is factor analysis used for